EdwhakKB/SC-SP-ENGINE/README.md

 ## Credits:
 * Shadow Mario - Programmer
 * RiverOaken - Artist
-* Yoshubs - Assistant Programmer

 ## SCE Credits:
 * Glowsoony - Programmer
 * Edwhak_Killbot - Programmer (Leader of SCE)
 * Slushi - Programmer (Has helped with the Crash Handler and a few other things! he is also a beta tester for bugs! ***thanks***)!

-## Extra Credits:
-* Vortex2Oblivion - Helped with changing gamejolt code to hxgamejolt-api code.

 ### Special Thanks
 * bbpanzu - Ex-Programmer
-* Yoshubs - New Input System
+* crowplexus - New Input System
 * SqirraRNG - Crash Handler and Base code for Chart Editor's Waveform
 * KadeDev - Fixed some cool stuff on Chart Editor and other PRs
 * iFlicky - Composer of Psync and Tea Time, also made the Dialogue Sounds